 Maybe you want a fresh new scent for fall.
 With this DIY hair perfume from Free People, you’ll want to use essential oils that offer a woodsier scent.
 Consider using eucalyptus, bergamot, cedarwood, and rosemary.

 If your favorite perfume is a floral scent, but you’re looking for a more natural alternative, consider this lilac essential oil DIY perfume.
 Add a few lilac petals to the bottle for a decorative flair and extra floral-scented infusion.
 Though this recipe calls for a spray bottle, it would also work well in a roll-on application.

 If you liked the idea of vanilla perfume but weren’t interested in the solid option above, consider these traditional spray recipes.

 Related Post: How To Grow The Vanilla Plant

 This article includes instructions for a variety of blends including vanilla + ylang ylang, vanilla + sweet orange, and vanilla + coffee.

 DIY Natural Men’s Cologne

 And last but not least, here’s a recipe for the men in your life!
-This article offers 10 different natural cologne blends made out of essential oils.
-Go with the “Man of The Woods” blend for a cologne that’s woodsy and earthy, and consider the “5 O’Clock Shadow” blend for a cologne that’s more fruit-forward.
+This article offers multiple natural cologne blends made out of essential oils like “citrus spice” and “earthy”.
 Whichever blend you choose, you’ll know exactly what ingredients are in it.